Yrahcaz7/The-Septenary-Forest/documentation/layer-features.md

 - `prestigeButtonText()`: **sometimes required**.
 Use this to make the entirety of the text a Prestige button contains.
 Only required for custom layers, but usable by all types.

-- `passiveGeneration()`: **optional**, returns a regular number.
+- `passiveGeneration()`: **optional**.
+Returns a regular number.
 You automatically generate your gain times this number every second (does nothing if absent)
-    This is good for automating Normal layers.
+    This is good for automating normal layers.

-- `autoPrestige()`: **optional**, returns a boolean, if true, the layer will always automatically do a prestige if it can.
+- `autoPrestige()`: **optional**.
+Returns a boolean.
+If it is true, the layer will always automatically do a prestige if it can.
-    This is good for automating Static layers.
+    This is good for automating static layers.

-Additional prestige-related features:
+Additional features:

 - `onPrestigeIsAfterGain`: **optional**.
 A boolean indicating whether this layer's `onPrestige()` function triggers after prestige resource gain but before resetting anything.
 By default is false, which makes `onPrestige()` trigger before both.

+- `logged`: **optional**.
+For normal layers, if this is a truthy value, the resource gain becomes the log of the previous gain plus one.
+If it is exactly `true`, the log base is `10`, otherwise the log base is `new Decimal(logged)`.
+Can also be a function.
+Has no effect on static layers.

 ## Tree/node features